cma2015/easyMF/README.md

 ## How to use easyMF

-- Test data and tutorial of deepEA are presented at http://easymf.omicstudio.cloud.
+- Test data and tutorial of easyMF are presented at http://easymf.omicstudio.cloud.

 ## News and updates